 Its All about Pj Problem Strings - 7 Spaces Of Interest and their associated Basic Sequences; 7 Pj Problems of Interest (PPI) and their Alleles (A)

 Money is the generic name given to the legal tender (legal entities used to pay for goods and services) of a given space.
 Money supply is in essence the amount of money available to meet the demand of money.
 This demand occurs primarily in markets and charitable spaces (spaces that request free giving of money).
 In modern times, humans have integrated the concepts of markets, money, banking and investing in order to establish a modern infrastructure for money supply.
 Money supply is strictly defined as the amount of cash (currency and coins) in circulation, travelers' checks and demand deposits (checking accounts) in banks.
 A broader definition includes savings accounts and government securities such as saving bonds and treasury notes.
-The concept of money supply expresses several types of Pj problems.
+The concept of money supply expresses all of the Pj problems.

 The markets and other money spaces involved in the money demand-supply interactions are well defined spaces (real or virtual) that contain various entities.
 This containership made the establishment of the money supply infrastructure possible.

 The above diagram (the pentagonization of the money space) identifies the primary members of the money-supply space.
 These members also constitute the money-demand space.
-The money-demand space and the money-supply space together constitute the money space.
+The money-demand space and the money-supply together constitute the money space.

 Monetary policy and fiscal policy are the primary forces that act on money supply.
 Fiscal policy is implemented by the government of a nation while monetary policy is implemented by a nation's central bank (federal reserve bank in the US).
 The actions of these forces are intended to increase or decrease money supply.
 For exaample, the central bank increases or decreases money supply by increasing or decreasing the interest (discount rate) it charges banks, and the amount of reserves it requires from the banks.
 A low discount rate increases money supply.
 A high discount rate decreases money supply.
 Low reserves increase money supply.
 High reserves decrease money supply.
 An example of a fiscal policy is a tax policy.
 Cutting or raising taxes affect money supply.
 The effect of taxes on money supply depends on the decisions of the beneficiaries of the tax policy.
 For example, money supply in the context of its strict definition is not immediately increased if the businesses and individuals that benefit from the tax cut save the extra money and their banks do not return the money into circulation in the form of loans.
 Similarly, how the government uses the proceeds from a tax increase will determine if money supply is increased.